-The School Counseling staff includes a Supervisor of Pupil Personnel Services and School Counseling, eight full time counselors and one full time student assistance counselor.
+The School Counseling staff includes a Director of School Counseling, eight full time counselors and one full time student assistance counselor.
 The School Counseling Department focuses on promoting and supporting growth in our students in academics, as well as mental and emotional wellness.

 Arthur L. Johnson High School 732-382-0910